-Never forget when Neymar produced the most outrageous corner ever for PSG in 2017
+Neymar’s insane corner for PSG vs Toulouse still needs explaining

 But - and it’s a big ‘but’ - Neymar was signed for close to £200 million in order to help PSG become European champions for the first time in their history.

-He came close to achieving that objective last season but PSG were beaten 1-0 by Bayern Munich in the Champions League final.
+He came close to achieving that objective in August 2020 but PSG were beaten 1-0 by Bayern Munich in the Champions League final.

-The two sides go head-to-head once again in this season’s Champions League quarter-finals.

-Is this the season that Neymar inspires PSG to go all the way?
-We’ll soon find out…News Now - Sport News
+Now in his 30s, there are some who feel that Neymar would have achieved even more in the game had he not opted to leave Barcelona for Paris.